FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/auto_expand_catalog.md

     "title": "Automatic  catalog expansion",
     "linkTitle": "Automatic  catalog expansion",
     "weight": "300"
-}The<span class="italic_in_para"> auto-expand </span>catalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
+}Thecatalog option lets you enlarge the catalog by a preset percentage when an alert is sent that the catalog is reaching its threshold.
 Additionally you can indicate a script to execute if this expanded limit is exceeded.

 ## Overview